kshedden/case_studies/methods/survival.md

 usually an untestable assumption, but in some cases there may be reason to accept it and in other cases there may be good reason to doubt that independent censoring holds.
-There are various methods for dealing with dependent censored data, but that is an advanced topic that we will not consider further here.
+There are various methods for dealing with dependently censored data, but that is an advanced topic that we will not consider further here.

 ## Competing risks